Bayesian Robustness to Outliers in Linear Regression and Ratio Estimation: Resolution of Conflicts in Simple Linear Regression Through the Origin

 \item[(d)]As $\omega\rightarrow \infty$,

 and in particular

 \item[(e)]

-uniformly on $(\beta,\sigma)\in [-\lambda,\lambda]\times [1/\tau,\tau]$, for any $\lambda\ge 0$ and $\tau\ge 1$. \end{description} \end{Theorem}
+uniformly on $(\beta,\sigma)\in [-\lambda,\lambda]\times [1/\tau,\tau]$, for any $\lambda\ge 0$ and $\tau\ge 1$. \end{description} \end{theorem}

-The proof of Theorem~\ref{thm-main} can be found in the supplementary material.
+The proof of Theorem~\ref{thm-main} can be found in Section~\ref{sec-supp}.
 Note that, when $x_1=\ldots=x_n=1$, the simple linear regression model through the origin becomes the location-scale model, and this highlights the fact that our results generalise those of \cite{desgagne2015robustness}.

 Theorem~\ref{thm-main} is particularly appealing for its simplicity, and therefore, for its practical use.
 Indeed, condition (i) only indicates that modelling must be done using a density $f$ with sufficiently heavy tails, specifically with a log-regularly varying distribution (see Definition~\ref{def-log-regularly-distribution}).
 For that purpose, \cite{desgagne2015robustness} introduced the family of log-Pareto-tailed symmetric distributions, which belongs to the family of log-regularly varying distributions and therefore satisfies condition (i).
-A special case of log-Pareto-tailed symmetric distributions, called the log-Pareto-tailed standard normal distribution with parameters $\alpha>1$ and $\phi>1$, is given in Sect.~\ref{sec_illu_thm}.
-It exactly matches the standard normal on the interval $[-\alpha,\alpha]$, with log-Pareto tails that behave like $(1/|z|)(\log|z|)^{-\phi}$.
-Note that condition (i) involves only the tails of the function $|z|f(z)$.
+This new family includes, for instance, piecewise densities constructed from well-known symmetric densities as the normal, uniform or Student by replacing their extremities by log-Pareto tails, i.e.\ tails that behave like $(1/|z|)(\log|z|)^{-\phi}$ with $\phi>1$.
+A special case of log-Pareto-tailed symmetric distributions, called the log-Pareto-tailed standard normal (LPTN) distribution with parameters $\alpha>1$ and $\phi>1$, is given in Section~\ref{sec_illu_thm}.
+It exactly matches the standard normal on the interval $[-\alpha,\alpha]$, with log-Pareto tails.
+This is the super heavy-tailed distribution that we use in our numerical analyses.
+Note that we can also construct symmetric densities with log-Pareto tails that are not piecewise through transformations of the Pareto distribution.
+For instance, from a Pareto random variable $Y$ with density $g(y)=\phi\theta^\phi y^{-(\phi+1)}, y>\theta$, we can make the change of variable $|Z|=e^Y-e^\theta \Leftrightarrow Y=\log(|Z|+e^\theta)$ to obtain a double-log-Pareto distribution with density